-I could wax poetic on why Starbucks is the perfect job for a college student, especially a Lumerit Scholar, but I’ll save that for another post.
+I could wax poetic, proclaiming the virtues of Starbucks—why it’s the perfect job for a college student, especially an Unbound student.
+But I’ll save that for another post.

 - Ann Taylor